idaholab/Deep-Lynx/readme.md

 - node.js 12.x
 - Typescript ^3.5.x
 - npm ^6.x
-- Docker ^18.x - **required** if attempting to run Deep Lynx on a Windows system because the pg_cron PostgreSQL extension cannot be compiled and used on Windows.
+- Docker ^18.x - *optional* - for ease of use in development
-- Docker Compose ^1.x.x - *optional*
+- Docker Compose ^1.x.x - *optional* - for ease of use in development

 ***Data Source Requirements***

 - **Required** - PostgreSQL ^11.x
-- **Required** - pg_cron PostgreSQL extension: Instructions for installation can be found [here](https://github.com/citusdata/pg_cron)

 **Installation**